huangli712/iQIST/README.md

 >
 > 2. 'editor' could be any ascii text editor which you prefer.
 >
-> 3. 'component' could be gardenia, narcissus, manjushaka, etc.
+> 3. 'component' could be narcissus, manjushaka, etc.
 >
 > 4. Type 'make help-more' in the terminal for more details.
 >